 The following officials/employees were invited to an exit conference to discuss the results of this audit: Dr. John Valentine, Executive Director, and David England, Director of Financial and Administrative Services.
 The following individuals attended the exit conference: Dr. John Valentine, Executive Director and David England, Director of Financial and Administrative Services.
-Representing the Department of Examiners of Public Accounts were: JoNesia Turner, and Shelia Levins, Examiners.
+Representing the Department of Examiners of Public Accounts was JoNesia Turner, Examiner.